 propose reforms of the Confederation that would be deeply

 prejudicial to the Austrian interest and also voicing complaints

 about the way the Austrian administration of Holstein was being

 some provocations of Prussia including that of requesting that the Federal Diet should

 adjudicate on the future of the Duchies.
 A Prussian force was sent into

 Holstein on Bismarck's orders.
-A "Six Weeks War" between Austria and Prussia
+A "Seven Weeks War" between Austria and Prussia

 ensued in which the Prussian interest convincingly prevailed despite Austria also being supported by

 Bismarck had to strenuously and extensively use his powers of persuasion to restrain the forces of Prussia and